 There are no ministry limits on the number of visitors (including caregivers) that a resident may visit with at a time for indoor or outdoor visits.
-Homes can return to their regular practices for setting their own visitor policy based on their available spaces and in accordance with applicable guidance and laws, including requirements under the Fixing Long-Term Care Act, 2021 and regulation.
+Homes are to set their own visitor policy based on their available spaces and in accordance with applicable guidance and laws, including requirements under the Fixing Long-Term Care Act, 2021 and Regulation.